smheidrich/non-go-terraform-provider-assessment/README.md

 above method is the only one I know of to communicate with the user at this stage.

-*Non-Go difficulties: ✓ None, and in fact, being able to pass a message using nothing but writing to stdout means that things like a check for whether the dependencies necessary to launch our provider are installed can be written as a simple shell script.
+*Non-Go difficulties:* 😃 *None, and in fact, being able to pass a message using nothing but writing to stdout means that things like a check for whether the dependencies necessary to launch our provider are installed can be written as a simple shell script.
 Even the download and installation of these